webbiscuit/webbiscuit-website/source/cv/index.md

 #### Achievements & Responsibilities

-- Promoted to software lead, managing a team to turn product requirements from managers, end users and sales into cohesive software
+- Promoted to software lead, managing a team to turn requirements from managers, end users and sales into cohesive software
 - Working with distributed team members and requirements from US and Korea
 - Onboarding customers and integrating their data streams into Romax systems and software
 - Ensuring software is reliable and delivered in a timely fashion